Zathura1sanky/8X8-SRAM-Mixed-Signal-Design/README.md

 ```
 # Sensor Circuit
 The SRAM cell's data may be read using this circuit.
 A Read Enable(r en) pin on the device outputs the value stored in the SRAM cell when it is high.

+# Simulation Tools Used:
+•  eSim: It is an Open Source EDA developed by FOSSEE, IIT Bombay.
+It is used for electronic circuit simulation.
+It is made by the combination of two software namely NgSpice and KiCAD.
+For more details refer:<a href='https://www.esim.fossee.in/'>Here</a></br>

+• NgSpice: It is an Open Source Software for Spice Simulations.
+For more details refer:<a href='http://ngspice.sourceforge.net/docs.html'>Here</a></br>

+• Makerchip: It is an Online Web Browser IDE for Verilog/System-verilog/TL-Verilog Simulation.
+Refer: <a href='https://www.makerchip.com/'>Here</a></br>

+• Verilator: It is a tool which converts Verilog code to C++ objects.
+Refer: <a href='https://www.veripool.org/verilator/'>Here</a></br>